snsn3/docx_summarizer/README.md

-# Summarize lengthy word documents using Python
+# Summarize lengthy word documents using python
 This code performs text summarization using the BART (Bidirectional and Auto-Regressive Transformers) model.
 It takes a long text document in a Word file format (.docx), processes the content, generates a summary using the BART model, and then saves the summary to a new Word file.
 Quick explanation below.

 # Mostly useful for: Creating abstracts for academic papers